-Wildlife viewing and canoeing are key attractions in this diverse refuge, comprised of pristine alpine tundra, wetlands and boreal forest
+Wildlife viewing and canoeing are key attractions in this diverse refuge, comprised of alpine tundra, wetlands, and boreal forest.

-Kenai National Wildlife Refuge is a long, broad swath of the western Kenai Peninsula, stretching across 2 million acres and encompassing the western slopes of the Kenai Mountains, forested lowlands along Cook Inlet, rivers, wetlands and chains of lakes.
+Kenai National Wildlife Refuge makes up a long, broad swath of the western Kenai Peninsula, stretching across 2 million acres.
+The refuge encompasses the western slopes of the Kenai Mountains, forested lowlands along Cook Inlet, rivers, wetlands, and chains of lakes.

 Outdoor adventures abound in the refuge year-round, including world-class fishing, hunting, hiking, cross-country skiing, canoeing, and camping.
 Visitors can fish or float on the waters of the Kenai River, experience canoeing in lowland lakes, or hike trails high into the refuge’s alpine tundra.

-The Kenai National Wildlife Refuge is bisected by the Sterling Highway, which enters the refuge westbound at Mile 55.
-Secondary access roads are Skilak Lake Loop Road, Swanson River and Swan Lake roads and Funny River Road.
+The Kenai National Wildlife Refuge located on the Kenai Peninsula, with access near the towns of Cooper Landing, Kenai, Soldotna, and Sterling.
+The refuge is bisected by the Sterling Highway, which enters the refuge westbound at Mile 55.
+Secondary access roads are Skilak Lake Loop Road, Swanson River Road, Swan Lake Road, and Funny River Road.
 The northern refuge boundary is 20 air miles from Anchorage.
-The refuge is also accessible along river trails and by floatplane to many lakes.

 For more information, visit the Kenai National Wildlife Refuge website.